edonet/drap/README.md

 # drap
-A node package dependency management be based on yarn!
+A easy way to craete node package for npm publish!

 ## Installation
 npm